adalessa/laravel-nvim-docs/source/docs/getting-started.md

 }
 ```

-> Tip: you can check the default options in the package, a powerfull way of customize and extend is setting providers as laravel does it.
+> Tip: you can check the default options in the package, a powerful way of customizing and extending it is setting providers as Laravel does.

 ---

 ### Providers {#getting-started-providers}

-One of the goals of the plugin is to be a good experience and extensible as laravel is as php framework.
+One of the goals of the plugin is to be a good experience and extensible as laravel is as a php framework.

-You can create your provider as a lua file.
+You can create your own provider as a lua file.
-for example the the main in the plugin but not the only one.
+for example here is the main provider for the plugin:
 ```lua
 ---@class LaravelProvider
 local laravel_provider = {}